 Due to state and federal regulations, non-California residents may only enroll in CSUF online courses when their state has authorized CSUF as a provider.
 View the list of CSUF-authorized states.

-Prerequisite: notification of official admission into the Postsecondary Reading and Learning Certificate Program or appropriate classified graduate standing.
+Prerequisite: notification of official admission into the Postsecondary Literacy and Learning Certificate Program or appropriate classified graduate standing.